Access Rules

 - Enter a rule name.

-- Create a condition:
+- Create a condition.

-- Select a comparison operator (
+- Select a comparison operator for:

-==,!=,>,>=,<,<=,in). - Type a value against which the condition is evaluated.
+- Type a value against which this expression is evaluated.
 When you place the cursor in the value field, it may suggest existing values from your data (known user IDs, application names, etc.) or internal lookup tables.

-- Add another condition to the expression:
+- Add another expression to the condition:

 - Select an